How to integrate Helpwise MCP with CrewAI

 Add note to conversationTool to add a note to a conversation.

-Create Helpwise WebhookTool to create a new webhook in Helpwise.
+Create Helpwise WebhookCreates a new webhook subscription in Helpwise to receive real-time event notifications.

 Delete Helpwise NoteTool to delete a note from a conversation.